Murray Fork Clinic

 Murray Fork Clinic - Fayetteville, NC

 Murray Fork Clinic is a treatment center located at 6020 Morganton Road in the 28314 zip code in Fayetteville, NC.
 It is operated by a private for-profit organization.
-Murray Fork Clinic provides buprenorphine maintenance, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Murray Fork Clinic include motivational interviewing, 12 step rehabilitation and substance use counseling approach.
-Murray Fork Clinic also specializes in detox services and offers cocaine detoxification, inpatient opioid detox and methamphetamines detoxification.
-Murray Fork Clinic provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detox services and outpatient rehabilitation.
-It also provides residential substance abuse treatment, inpatient treatment for dual diagnosis and inpatient detox.
+Murray Fork Clinic provides prescribes suboxone, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Murray Fork Clinic include CBT, motivational interviewing and trauma counseling.
+Murray Fork Clinic also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and inpatient opioid detox.
+Murray Fork Clinic provides outpatient detox, regular outpatient treatment and outpatient rehabilitation.
+It also provides inpatient detox, residential substance use treatment and inpatient dual diagnosis treatment.

 Location: 6020 Morganton Road, Fayetteville, NC 28314